Why we have to make the healthy choice the easy choice

 Relevant for: municipalities / local governments, athletic organisations, catering business

-Foodvalley NL designs the approach for the pilot and supports organisers in scouting companies with the right kinds of healthy products to appeal to fans.
+Foodvalley NL designed the approach for the pilot and scouted companies with the right kinds of healthy products to appeal to fans.

 Prepare companies for their next funding round